Mathematics

 Spring Semester: Definite Integral; Differential Equations and Modeling; Applications of Definite Integrals; AP® exam review.

-Texts used: Calculus for AP®: A Complete Course, James Stewart and Stephen Kokoska (2019); AP Calculus Curriculum Bundle, Jean Adams (2022).
+Texts used: Calculus for AP®: A Complete Course, James Stewart and Stephen Kokoska (2019); Calculus Extended with Early Transcendentals, Gary Taylor and Michael Shaw (2021)

 AP® Calculus BC